 - 1. Victorville to San Bernardino - a.
-US 395 Freight Mobility and Safety Project This project would convert the facility from 2 lanes to 4-lanes with a raised median, turning lanes, and eight-foot shoulders between I-15 and SR-18, a distance of approximately 7 miles.
-It would be a collaborative effort by SBCTA and Caltrans to close a critical gap in US 395 in the Victor Valley.

-- b.
-Cajon Pass Freight Operational and Safety Improvements This project consists of ramp merging improvements northbound and southbound at the truck scales just south of SR-138, with the potential for moving at least one of the weigh stations to the top of the Cajon Pass to eliminate the current bottleneck south of SR-138. - c.
-Brightline High Speed Rail This is a privately funded project by Brightline West to implement an electrified high-speed passenger train from Las Vegas to the Cucamonga Metrolink Station, with intermediate stations in Apple Valley and Hesperia.
-An MOU has been executed with Caltrans for use of the I-15 median ROW. - d.
+US 395 Freight Mobility and Safety Project This project would convert the facility from 2 lanes to 4-lanes with a median lane, turning lanes, and eight-foot shoulders between I-15 and SR-18, a distance of approximately 7 miles.
+It would be a collaborative effort by SBCTA and Caltrans to close a critical gap in US 395 in the Victor Valley. - b.
+Cajon Pass Freight Operational and Safety Improvements This project consists of ramp merging improvements northbound and southbound at the truck scales just south of SR-138, moving the southbound weigh station to the top of the Cajon Pass.
+Also includes extension of the northbound truck climbing lane from Kenwood to SR-138. - c.
+Brightline High Speed Rail This is a privately and publicly funded project by Brightline West to implement an electrified highspeed passenger train from Las Vegas to the Cucamonga Metrolink Station, with intermediate stations in Apple Valley and Hesperia.
+An MOU has been executed with Caltrans for use of the I-15 median ROW.

+- d.
 Enhanced transit feeder service to Brightline station With the advent of Brightline, Victor Valley Transit Authority (VVTA) anticipates providing a feeder service to the Brightline station in Hesperia via a combination of route adjustments and new route(s) to the Brightline station including linear service down US 395.
 VVTA also expects to incorporate feeder service from the east side of I-15 via several east-west corridors such as Main Street in Hesperia and Bear Valley Road.
 This new service concept and financing will be developed as part of VVTA's planned Comprehensive Operational Analysis (COA) - e.
 I-15 Alternate Route Planning and Development I-15 in the Cajon Pass between San Bernardino and Hesperia is particularly vulnerable to extended closures through major traffic incidents and wildfires.
-This route was a case study for an Inland Empire Climate Adaptation Planning Study, and this will be incorporated into an identification of infrastructure and operational needs to be able to respond more effectively. - 2.
-San Bernardino to Riverside - a.
-I-215/Washington St. Interchange Improvements The project will replace the Washington Street Overcrossing over I-215 to correct minimum vertical clearance standards and reduce the possibility of being struck by oversized vehicles, while providing sufficient width to span the ultimate I-215 freeway configuration and improving the safety of the traveling public. - I-10/Mt.
+This route was a case study for an Inland Empire Climate Adaptation Planning Study, and a state grant was received to study the SR-247/62 corridor specifically.

+2. San Bernardino to Riverside

+- a.
+I-10/Mt.
 Vernon Ave.
 Interchange Improvements The project will improve local traffic operations associated with the I-10/Mount Vernon Avenue Interchange in the City of Colton.
-Improvements include lane additions, restriping, signal retiming, and the widening of the overcrossing, which better accommodate additional modes of travel, including bicycle/pedestrian. - c.
+Improvements include lane additions, restriping, signal retiming, and the widening of the overcrossing, which better accommodate additional modes of travel, including bicycle/pedestrian. - b.
 Santa Ana River Trail (SART) Improvements The SART has been a primary Class 1 bicycle/pedestrian trail that ultimately extends from Highland in San Bernardino County, through Riverside County, and into Orange County, located in the Santa Ana River Watershed.
 Most of the remainder of the trail to be developed is in San Bernardino County, with a primary source being ATP funds.
-A status report and construction notices may be found at: Santa Ana River Trail & Pkwy Parks (sbcounty.gov). - d.
+A status report and construction notices may be found at: Santa Ana River Trail & Pkwy Parks (sbcounty.gov). - c.
 I-215 Freight and Managed Lane Project This project would add a managed lane and make ramp operational improvements for freight.
-This corridor is seeing an increase in logistics development and the associated truck volumes. - e.
-I-215/University Parkway Interchange Reconstruction The project will improve freeway access from University Parkway and improve local street traffic operations through a reconfiguration of the existing tight diamond interchange to a Diverging Diamond Interchange (DDI) configuration.
+This corridor is seeing an increase in logistics development and the associated truck volumes. - I-215/University Parkway Interchange Reconstruction The project will improve freeway access from University Parkway and improve local street traffic operations through a reconfiguration of the existing tight diamond interchange to a Diverging Diamond Interchange (DDI) configuration.
 The project includes ramp improvements, driveway modifications, new traffic signals, overhead signs, drainage improvements, and aesthetic improvements.